 6. Electricity Supply

 Both of these plant setups for growing require a stable electricity supply for the equipment.
 Pumps and lights need plenty of electricity to be constantly running to keep the plants fed and healthy.

 One of the advantages of hydroponics stands out there.
 If there was a power failure, the growing medium (e.g., foam sheets) can help keep the plants watered, because the mediums also absorb and hold a supply of water.
 Those smaller quantities of water give you ample time to fix the power.

-There is no growing medium in aeroponics, they rely on the mist.
+There is no growing medium in an aeroponic garden, they rely on the mist for water and nutrients.
 The plants require the constant mist supplied by the specialized equipment to keep them alive.
 Any power outage instantly cuts this off and with no cushion of a growing medium, the plants will quickly suffer.

 Most serious aeroponic farms will have a back-up power supply to continue providing food for plants.

 Winner – In the event of a power failure, hydroponic setups win here.

 Both these systems have the potential to become very complex depending on how large they are.
 But if you compare similar-size aeroponics and hydroponics gardens, then hydroponics will always be less complex.

 Aeroponics, with its requirements of extra plumbing, nozzles and other extra equipment.
 As one example, because roots are exposed to the air and not secured like plants in hydroponics systems, there are special aeroponics clips to secure individual plant roots.